Media Playback and Recording

 }, 5000);

-To get the duration of the audio file, and retrieve the current position:
+To get the duration of the audio file, and retrieve the current position, follow these steps:

 1. Construct a new media object from an audio file: